-Blanching almonds — they are so QUICK and easy to do.
-I will show you how simple it is in this step by step process!
+Blanched almonds — they are so QUICK and easy to prepare.
+I will show you how easy it is in this step-by-step process!

-They are raw almonds added to boiling water for a short period of time to remove their skins.
+They are raw almonds added to boiling water briefly to help peel their skins.

-Blanched almonds are grounded to make either almond meal or almond flour, which are commonly used for no-flour cakes.
+Blanched almonds are grounded to make almond flour or meal, commonly used for cakes and desserts.

-Almond paste and marzipan are also made from blanched almonds.
+Oh!
+Almond paste and marzipan, commonly used in northern and western Europe cuisines, are also made from blanched almonds.

-Start by pouring water into a saucepan and bringing it to a boil.
+Start preparing blanched almonds by pouring water into a saucepan and bringing it to a boil.

-When the almonds start floating, take the pan off the heat (photo 2).
+When the almonds start floating, take the pan off the heat.

 Drain the almonds.

-Rinse it with cold water right away to stop it from cooking (photo 3).
+Rinse it with cold water right away to stop it from cooking.

-Then you can start peeling the skin off each almond (photo 4).
+Then you can start peeling the skin off each almond.

-You have to make sure they’re dried, or you will get MOLDS.
+You have to ensure they’re dried, or you will get molds.

 Oh!
 And I place the baking tray in the lower part of the oven.